CANADIAN EQUITIES-Toronto market slips as technology drops to lowest level in two months | ExBulletin

 Wall Street ended higher, but remarks by US Federal Reserve Chairman Jerome Powell and the ongoing debt ceiling debate limited the gains.

-“Tomorrow being the last trading day of the month and quarter, we could see investors reposition their portfolios over the next few days,” Cieszynski said.
+With tomorrow being the last trading day of the month and quarter, we could see investors reposition their portfolios over the next two days, Cieszynski said.

 Canada’s benchmark stock index has fallen about 2% so far in September after seven consecutive monthly gains, as investors worried about signs of a slowing global economic recovery and the prospect of a reduction in economic stimulus from the Fed.